dcaliskan777/surfs_up/README.md

 ![](resources/june_december.png)

-If we compare the summary statistics of temperatures of in two months we can see that there is no big difference between these two statisticas.
+If we compare the summary statistics of temperatures in two months we can see that there is no big difference between these two statisticas.
 From which we can understand that the surf and ice cream shop business is sustainable year-round.

-We can support this idea visually by the following the Multy Box Plot.
+We can support this idea visually by the following  Multy Box Plot.

 ![](resources/bax_plot_temp.png)